 This glorious Upside-Down Strawberry & Pineapple Spelt Cake is a stunning blend of colours of flavours - take afternoon tea up a notch with this baked delight!

-Recently there was my creamy Strawberry Charlotte, then the buttery goodness of Strawberry & Chamomile Jam Biscuits and now for another moreish treat we have Upside-Down Strawberry & Pineapple Cake - am I not the only one noticing a theme here?
+Recently there was my creamy Strawberry Charlotte, then the buttery goodness of Strawberry & Chamomile Jam Biscuits and now for another moreish treat we have Upside-Down Strawberry & Pineapple Cake - anyone noticing a theme here?

 If you love strawberries, like I OBVIOUSLY do then you are going to love this recipe too!
-This recipe also uses the healthy ancient grain - spelt flour to so this is practically a health food, well as healthy as cake can get!
+This recipe also uses the healthy ancient grain, spelt flour so this is practically a health food - well as healthy as cake can get.
 I was asked to make a cake/dessert for a casual family dinner last night and I am happy to let you know it was a big success - and believe me after the amount of delicious biryani everyone ate I was honestly surprised anyone had room for dessert!

 So back to the cake - it's a really simple recipe, and the added spices (cardamom and pumpkin spice) really take it up a notch).
 I must confess I love any excuse to whip out super easy to make homemade Pumpkin Pie Spice recipe which you can find here.

 FRUIT LAYER ONE BEFORE YOU ADD THE CAKE BATTER